Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UxW9nGO9Ius.md

 ### Transcript

-> um any plans for better belts for pure nodes i don't know what the plans are you mean like faster belts yeah i don't know like
+> any plans for better belts for pure nodes i don't know what the plans are you mean like faster belts yeah i don't know like